Master of Saint Veronica (artist)|

 Walter Bombe, "Die Sammlung Dr. Richard von Schnitzler in Cöln."
 Der Cicerone 9 (1917): 366.
 Published in Otto Helmut Förster, Die Sammlung Dr. Richard von Schnitzler, Munich, 1931: 21, no. 1, pl.
 1. Unless sold by Schnitzler between 1931 and his death in 1938, the painting was inherited by his two daughters, Edith and Eriak von Schröder.

-M. Knoedler & Co. account book, where a pencilled notation suggests that the panel was previously owned by a Dr. Howard in partnership with Mont and Newhouse.
+Knoedler stock book no. 10, p.
+104, no.A5322, and sales book no. 17, p.
+37, M. Knoedler & Co.
+Records, Getty Research Institute (copies NGA curatorial files).
+A a pencilled notation indicates that the panel was previously owned by a Dr. Howard in partnership with Mont and Newhouse.

 - Carthusian Monastery of Saint Barbara, Cologne

 - Pinakos, Inc.

 - Kress Foundation, Samuel H. (Kress number K2000)

 - Schnitzler, Richard von